Are You a Mortgagee or Mortgagor?

 It could also be your loan servicer, the entity that sends you a mortgage bill each month, and perhaps an escrow analysis each year if your loan has impounds.

 The mortgagee extends financing to the “mortgagor,” who is the homeowner or borrower in the transaction.

-It can eventually be sold by the mortgage lender to a third party to pay off any attached liens, or mortgages.
+Assuming that happens, the property can eventually be sold by the mortgage lender to a third party to pay off any attached liens, or mortgages.

 So if you’re still not sure, you are probably the mortgagor, also known as the homeowner with a mortgage.
 And your lender is the mortgagee.
+Yippee!

 Yep, for some reason a landlord is known as a “lessor,” whereas the renter/tenant is known as the “lessee.”
 In other words, it’s the exact opposite for renters than it is for homeowners.